-Save 23% on overall fleet running costs with our vehicle replacement strategy!
+Reduce overall fleet running costs with a flexible vehicle replacement policy

-When it comes to vehicle replacement strategies, most fleets use fixed cycles driven by a variety of factors – such as operating and maintenance costs, lease contract or financing terms, or tax advantages related to new equipment.
+When it comes to a fleet vehicle replacement policy, most organizations use fixed cycles driven by a variety of factors – such as operating and maintenance costs, lease contract or financing terms, or tax advantages related to new equipment.

 While replacement standards may vary depending on an operation’s needs, in most cases fixed replacement intervals are in place.